Derkades/WebApp/docs/installation.md

 Then, run:

 ```
-pipx install raphson-mp
+pipx install 'raphson-mp[online]'
 ```

+Or if you are only planning to use the music player in offline mode, remove the `[online]` part to skip installing some dependencies.

 The music player is now available as the command `raphson-mp`.

 Unless you are using the music player only in offline mode, ffmpeg is required.
-Install it using your system package manager, e.g. `sudo dnf install ffmpeg`.
+Install it using your system package manager, e.g. `sudo apt install ffmpeg` or `sudo dnf install ffmpeg`.

+Start the server: `raphson-mp start`.

+The music player uses two configurable directories to store data, [--data-dir](./databases.md) and [--music-dir](./music-files.md) which are documented by the linked pages.

 ## Docker